English

 An Alternative Approach To Addressing Selection Into And Out Of Social Settings

-The new methodology is designed out of the motivation for studying the neighborhood change and gentrification.
-To confront the problem of selection bias, several methods and approaches have been used for years.
-The residential environment of children and the outcomes of their neighborhood on the social income of adults varies depending upon the methodology used.
-For example, MTO experiment in Chicago addresses the low-income families of Chicago who moved to a more diverse neighborhood.
-It was observed that kids had a better rate of higher education in the suburban neighborhoods.
+The new methodology is designed out of the motivation for studying neighbourhood change and gentrification.
+Several methods and approaches have been used for years to confront the problem of selection bias.
+The residential environment of children and the outcomes of their neighbourhood on the social income of adults varies depending upon the methodology used.
+For example, the MTO experiment in Chicago addresses the low-income families of Chicago who moved to a more diverse neighbourhood.
+It was observed that kids had a better rate of higher education in suburban neighbourhoods.

-An alternative approach was used which is related to the exploiting a change in the neighborhood and estimate its effects on the economic and educational lives of children and adults.
-Some challenges are obvious in this approach including matching the attributes of individuals.
-The data was gathered from PSID Panel Study of Income Dynamics related to low-income households; the level of concentrated disadvantage was measured as the primary variable in the control group.
+An alternative approach was used, which is related to exploiting a change in the neighbourhood and estimating its effects on the economic and educational lives of children and adults.
+Some obvious challenges in this approach include matching the attributes of individuals.
+The data was gathered from the PSID Panel Study of Income Dynamics related to low-income households; the level of concentrated disadvantage was measured as the primary variable in the control group.

 References